-- (1) Significant Acquisitions To the extent that ana reporting issuer engaged in oil and gas activities discloses a significant acquisition in its prospectus, it must disclose sufficient information for a reader to determine how the acquisition affected the reserves data and other information previously disclosed in the reporting issuer's Form 51-101F1.
+- (1) Significant Acquisitions To the extent that a reporting issuer engaged in oil and gas activities discloses a significant acquisition in its prospectus, it must disclose sufficient information for a reader to determine how the acquisition affected the reserves data and other information previously disclosed in the reporting issuer's Form 51-101F1.
 This requirement stems from Part 6 of NI 51-101 with respect to material changes.
-This is in addition to specific prospectus requirements for financial information satisfying significant acquisitions. - (2) Disclosure of Resources The disclosure of resources, excluding proved and probable reserves, is generally not mandatory under NI 51-101, except for certain disclosure concerning the reporting issuer's unproved properties and resource activities as described in Part 6 of Form 51-101F1, which information would be incorporated into the prospectus.
-Additional disclosure beyond this is voluntary and must comply with sections 5.9, 5.10 and 5.16Part 5 of NI 51-101, as applicable.
-However, the general securities disclosure obligation of "full, true and plain" disclosure of all material facts in a prospectus would require the disclosure of resources that are material to the reporting issuer, even if the disclosure is not mandated by NI 51-101.
-Any such disclosure should be based on supportable analysis.

-- (3) Proved or Probable Undeveloped reserves Reserves Further to the guidance provided in subsection 5.2(46) of this Companion Policy, proved or probable undeveloped reserves must be reported in the year in which they are recognized.
+This is in addition to specific prospectus requirements for financial information satisfying significant acquisitions. - Disclosure of Resources The disclosure of resources, excluding proved and probable reserves, is generally not mandatory under NI 51-101, except for certain disclosure concerning the reporting issuer's unproved properties and resource activities as described in Part 6 of Form 51-101F1, which information would be incorporated into the prospectus.
+Additional disclosure beyond this is voluntary and must comply with Part 5 of NI 51-101, as applicable.
+However, the general securities disclosure obligation of "full, true, and plain" disclosure of all material facts in a prospectus would require the disclosure of resources that are material to the reporting issuer, even if the disclosure is not mandated by NI 51-101. - (3) Proved or Probable Undeveloped Reserves Further to the guidance provided in subsection 5.2(6) of this Companion Policy, proved or probable undeveloped reserves must be reported in the year in which they are recognized.
 If the reporting issuer does not disclose the proved or probable undeveloped reserves just because it has not yet spent the capital to develop these reserves, it may be omitting material information, thereby causing the reserves disclosure to be misleading.
 If the reporting issuer has filed or intends to file a prospectus, the prospectus might not contain "full, true and plain disclosure" of all material facts if it does not contain information about these proved undeveloped reserves. - (4) Reserves Reconciliation in an Initial Public Offering In an initial public offering, if the reporting issuer does not have a reserves report as at its prior year-end, or if this report does not provide the information required to carry out a reserves reconciliation pursuant to item 4.1 of Form 51-101F1, the CSA may consider granting relief from the requirement to provide the reserves reconciliation.
-A condition of the relief may include a description in the prospectus of relevant changes in any of the reserve change categories of the reserves reconciliation. - (5) Relief to Provide More Recent Form 51-101F1 Information in a Prospectus -If ana reporting issuer is filing a preliminary prospectus and wishes to disclose reserves data and other oil and gas information as at a more recent date than its applicable year-end date, the CSA may consider relieving the requirement to disclose the reserves data and other information as at year-end.
+A condition of the relief may include a description in the prospectus of relevant changes in any of the reserve change categories of the reserves reconciliation. - (5) Relief to Provide More Recent Form 51-101F1 Information in a Prospectus If a reporting issuer is filing a preliminary prospectus and wishes to disclose reserves data and other oil and gas information as at a more recent date than its applicable year-end date, the CSA may consider relieving the reporting issuer of the requirement to disclose the reserves data and other information as at year-end.

-AnA reporting issuer may determine that its obligation to provide "full, true and plain disclosure" obliges it to include in its prospectus reserves data and other oil and gas information as at a date more recent than specified in the prospectus requirements.
+A reporting issuer may determine that its obligation to provide "full, true and plain disclosure" obliges it to include in its prospectus reserves data and other oil and gas information as at a date more recent than specified in the prospectus requirements.
 The prospectus requirements state that the information must be as at the reporting issuer's most recent financial year-end in respect of which the prospectus includes financial statements.
-The prospectus requirements, while certainly not presenting an obstacle to such more current disclosure, would nonetheless require that the corresponding information also be provided as at that financial year-end.